pablo-abc/felte/packages/site/markdown/docs/react/en/latest/validators.md

 #### Typescript

-For typechecking add the exported type `ValidatorConfig` as a second argument to `createForm` generic.
+For typechecking add the exported type `ValidatorConfig` as a second argument to `useForm` generic.

 ```typescript
 import type { ValidatorConfig } from '@felte/validator-yup';